zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/split-gpg.rst

 devastating than having to create a new *master* keypair.)

-\*In order to gain access to the ``vault`` VM, the attacker would require the use of, e.g., a general Xen VM escape exploit or a `signed, compromised package which is already installed in the template </doc/templates/#trusting-your-templates>`__ upon which the ``vault`` VM is based.
+\*In order to gain access to the ``vault`` VM, the attacker would require the use of, e.g., a general Xen VM escape exploit or a :ref:`signed, compromised package which is already installed in the template <user/templates/templates:trusting your templates>` upon which the
+``vault`` VM is based.

 Subkey Tutorials and Discussions